5 Easy Steps to a Co-Op Syllabus

 One other plus to using a syllabus — your college-bound kids will already be proficient at following one before they meet their first professor freshman year!

-One of the best Literature studies for co-op is 7Sisters Literature Study Guides for The Chronicles of Narnia.
-High school material and wonderful discussion.
+One of the best Literature studies for co-op is 7Sisters Literature Study Guides for The Chronicles of Narnia. which leads to wonderful discussions.

 Here are 5 easy steps to creating a syllabus for your homeschool co-op: